viamrobotics/docs/docs/components/movement-sensor/gps/set-up-base-station.md

 To distribute the correction information from your reference station, you should reserve an RTK2GO casting service for your station.

 Follow the instructions on [New Base Station Reservation](http://rtk2go.com/sample-page/new-reservation/) to enter information about your reference station.
+Ensure that the email you provide here is the same as the email you use to authenticate to the [Viam app](app.viam.com).
-Wait for the confirmation email, to which you will need to reply.
+Wait for the confirmation email, to which you need to reply.
-Upon reply, you will receive a password for your mount point.
+Upon reply, if you didn't request a specific password you receive a randomized password for your mount point.
-Save this, as you will need it later in this set up process.
+Save the details of your mountpoint password, username (email), mountpoint name and caster URL, as you need it later in this set up process.

 For more information about the RTK2GO reservation system, see [Reservations](http://rtk2go.com/reservations/).